daveharris/jollyroger.net.nz/index.md

 Call us now on (03) 573 6585 to book a table for dinner.

-### Win a free meal for 2 including a drink every month!

-Upload a photo to the [Jolly Roger Facebook page](https://www.facebook.com/JollyRogerBarCafe), tag yourself and go into the draw to win a free meal for 2 with a glass of wine or handle of beer!
-Someone wins every month!

 <iframe src="//www.facebook.com/plugins/likebox.php?href=https%3A%2F%2Fwww.facebook.com%2FJollyRogerBarCafe&amp;width&amp;height=62&amp;colorscheme=light&amp;show_faces=false&amp;header=false&amp;stream=false&amp;show_border=false" scrolling="no" frameborder="0" style="border:none; overflow:hidden; height:62px;" allowTransparency="true"></iframe>